 In preparing this article, I interviewed five biochemistry and nutrition PhD’s, all of whom categorically said that they would not take methyl folate as a supplement and considered the amounts typically prescribed as unsafe.
 In fact, one of them, who had a PhD in nutrition and cancer biology, and had worked as a clinical dietician in an oncology suite said that the last thing he would ever put in his mouth was a methylated form of folate supplement, simply because of his concerns for the cancer risks.

-Are you willing to put your health or the health of your patients in jeopardy just because some nutraceutical rep told you 5-MTHF was safe?
+For Practitioners: Are you willing to put your health or the health of your patients in jeopardy just because some nutraceutical rep told you 5-MTHF was safe?
 Or your colleagues, who typically haven’t done the research involved to see the whole picture?
 Are you willing to believe some websites without really delving into their references (if they even have any?) or understanding the biochemistry?
 I certainly am not.
 History has proven that high-dose vitamins, never found naturally in foods, often cause harm — witness the studies on synthesized Vitamin A, C, E, beta-carotene and now folate.
 You’ll never go wrong sticking to low-dose supplements or better yet, eating real food.

 Never Miss Another Post